michaelhb/superplot/README.rst

 Using superplot_summary
 =======================
+superplot_summary is a command line tool that takes two arguments:

-A GUI window will appear to select a chain file.
-Select e.g. the `.txt` file in the `/examples` sub-directory.
-A second GUI window will appear to select an information file.
-Select e.g. the `.info` file in the `/examples` sub-directory.
+* --data_file: chain file, e.g. the `.txt` file in the `/examples` sub-directory
+* --info_file: information file, e.g. the `.info` file in the `/examples` sub-directory

 superplot_summary will then print a table of summary statistics.